Early-onset dementia

-Early onset dementia or young onset dementia refers to dementia with symptom onset prior to age 65 years.
-Early onset dementia is a general term that describes a group of conditions featuring progressive cognitive decline, particularly in the domains of executive function, learning, language, memory, or behavior.
+Early-onset dementia or young-onset dementia refers to dementia with symptom onset prior to age 65 years.
+Early-onset dementia is a general term that describes a group of conditions featuring progressive cognitive decline, particularly in the domains of executive function, learning, language, memory, or behavior.

-This condition may occur due to various different causes, including degenerative, autoimmune, or infectious processes.
-The most common form of early onset dementia is Alzheimer's disease, followed by frontotemporal dementia, and vascular dementia, with Alzheimer's disease accounting for between 40 and 50% of cases.
-Less common forms of early onset dementia include Lewy body dementias (dementia with Lewy bodies and Parkinson's disease dementia), Huntington's disease, Creutzfeldt–Jakob disease, multiple sclerosis, alcohol-induced dementia, and other conditions.
-Childhood neurodegenerative disorders like mitochondrial diseases, lysosomal storage disorders, and leukodystrophies can also present as early onset dementia.
+This condition may be due to various different causes, including degenerative, autoimmune, or infectious processes.
+The most common form of early-onset dementia is Alzheimer's disease, followed by frontotemporal dementia, and vascular dementia, with Alzheimer's disease accounting for between 40 and 50% of cases.
+Less common forms of early-onset dementia include Lewy body dementias (dementia with Lewy bodies and Parkinson's disease dementia), Huntington's disease, Creutzfeldt–Jakob disease, multiple sclerosis, alcohol-induced dementia, and other conditions.
+Childhood neurodegenerative disorders like mitochondrial diseases, lysosomal storage disorders, and leukodystrophies can also present as early-onset dementia.

-Early onset dementia is a significant public health concern, as the number of individuals with early onset dementia is increasing worldwide.
+Early-onset dementia is a significant public health concern, as the number of individuals with early-onset dementia is increasing worldwide.

 Classification

-To clear up any confusion about dementia vs Alzheimer's disease that often occurs colloquially, the term dementia refers to a syndrome with main components of memory loss and cognitive impairment, affecting the individual's ability to cope with daily activities, whereas Alzheimer's disease is the most common cause of dementia.
+The term dementia refers to a syndrome with main components of memory loss and cognitive impairment, affecting the individual's ability to cope with daily activities, whereas Alzheimer's disease is the most common cause of dementia.

 There are a variety of terminologies used to describe early-onset dementia.
-Terms such as young onset dementia are being created to help differentiate between dementia occurring in patients younger than 65 (early onset) vs younger than 45 (young onset).
-In regard to the classification of this type of dementia, it can be split up into two types: Presenile dementia and senile dementia with early onset.
+Terms such as young-onset dementia are being created to help differentiate between dementia occurring in patients younger than 65 (early onset) and more specifically those younger than 45 (young onset).
+In regard to the classification of this type of dementia, it can be split up into two types: presenile dementia and senile dementia with early onset.
 Presenile dementia is often used for dementia caused by frontotemporal lobar degeneration, progressive supranuclear palsy, and corticobasal degeneration, the majority of which are below 65 years of age (presenile).
-Senile dementias can include those caused by Alzheimer's disease and vascular dementia of which the majority (i.e. those that are not early onset) occur in patients over 65 (senile).
+Senile dementias can include those caused by Alzheimer's disease and vascular dementia of which the majority (i.e. those that are not of early onset) occur in patients over 65 (senile).
 However, it is important to acknowledge that Alzheimer's disease is so much more common than the other causes of dementia that it remains the most common cause of dementia in patients both above and between the ages of 50 and 65.